Conflicts Involving Trees and Neighbors

 Utility companies may also have an interest in the tree's removal if the tree's condition threatens any of its equipment.
 A simple call to a utility company may prompt them to remove the tree themselves.

 The spreading of tree roots on my land damaged my neighbor's septic tank.
 Do I have to compensate my neighbors?

-It depends.
-You will need to check with your specific state laws, as each state is different.
 In most states, the bothered neighbor can engage in the tree trimming or root cutting herself, and does not have a claim against the tree owner.
 Other states provide that neighbors may sue if the following conditions are met:

 - Regardless of if there is property damage, a landowner may sue her neighbor to make that neighbor trim the branches that encroach the landowner's property.